6 Simple But Powerful Steps To Follow Your Bliss.

 Keep an open mind and stay curious about the process.
 You never know where insights might come from and lead to.

 Fear is the four-letter word that stops us from changing and trying new things.
-It is natural and okay to feel this way.
-It is an emotion that is meant to protect you from danger and getting hurt.
+It’s natural and okay to feel this way and is an emotion that is meant to protect you from danger and harm.

-But if you don’t overcome it, it becomes a form of resistance and can keep you from making progress and meaningful change.
+But if you don’t overcome it, it becomes a form of resistance and can keep you from making meaningful change.

-The next time you feel fear, ask yourself, “What is the alternative if I don’t follow my dreams?
-What will happen if I don’t go after what I want?”
+The next time you feel fear, ask yourself, “What is the alternative if I don’t follow my bliss?
+What will happen if I don’t follow my heart?”

 Celebrating your wins, no matter how small, always feels good.
 I forget to do it myself sometimes because I’m so focused on getting results.
 I also feel like I’m bragging if I celebrate them.

-But when you look back and celebrate the little things you accomplished, it actually helps you keep your momentum going and even injects a bit of joy and fun in your work.
+But when you look back and celebrate the little things you accomplished, it actually helps you keep your momentum going and even injects some joy and fun in your life.

 4. Take Action

-I’m the kind of person that is slow to take action because I think I’m protecting myself, which might be true to a small degree, but it generally stops me from making any meaningful change.
+I’m the kind of person that is slow to take action because I think I’m protecting myself, which might be true to a small degree, but it generally stops me from taking action.

-Taking action, no matter how small, helps the needle move forward and is the only way you can make real progress in your life.
+Taking action, no matter how small, helps the needle move forward and is the only way you can truly live a life that feels like you.

 5. Stop The Comparison Game